-When copying content and tools from one course to an existing course, the course menu must resolve itself in the destination course.
+When you content and tools from one course to an existing course, the course menu must resolve itself in the destination course.

 |A course area in the source course doesn't exist in the destination course.||The area will be added to the course menu in the destination course.|